 Double Skin Wall Method

-The double skin wall is quite the complex glazing method and it consists of two layers of glass or façade.
-The space between the two layers use the energy from the sun to create warm air that is then ventilated throughout the building.
+The double skin wall is quite a complex glazing method and it consists of two layers of glass or façade.
+The space between the two layers uses the energy from the sun to create warm air that is then ventilated throughout the building.

 The process of using molten glass to create large and thin flat panels is called float glass.
 These pieces are floated on what is normally a piece of tin and the result is a smooth sheet that has a consistent thickness.